adeshpande3/Machine-Learning-Links-And-Lessons-Learned/README.md

 * Multitask learning in order to have single networks that able to solve a bunch of different tasks given input, rather than having one (CNN) for image inputs and one (RNN) for language inputs.
     * The main thing here is that we’d like to be able to compute some shared representation of the input so that we’re able to do some sort of analysis of it, regardless of whether the input is an image or text or speech, etc.
 * Adding more variety to your loss function.
 A traditional loss function just represents the difference between a network’s prediction and the true label, and our optimization procedure seeks to minimize that.
 We can also try to get creative with our loss functions and add soft constraints on the values of the weights (weight decay) or the values of the activations, or honestly whatever desirable property we want in our model.

+## Other

+* Jupyter Notebook is the **best**.
+Seriously.
+It’s so nice for ML because visualizing data and understanding dimensionality of your variables is so vital, and having an environment where you can do both of those things easily is very helpful.
+* The number of clusters that you choose in K nearest neighbors is a hidden latent variable because it is something that isn’t observed in the actual dataset.
+* We use dimensionality reduction because data may appear high dimensional but there may only be a small number of degrees of variability.
+* Don’t bother with unsupervised learning unless you have a really simple task and you want to use K-Means, or if you’re using PCA to reduce the dimensionality of data, or if you’re playing around with autoencoders..
+PCA can be ridiculously useful sometimes.
+* Model compression is something that becomes extremely important when you’re trying to deploy pretrained models onto mobile devices.
+Training a model offline with GPUs and then making sure that the network size is small enough so that end users can just run inference on those models at test time.
+Most of the time, the state of the art CNN models (like Inception or ResNet) are so huge that all the parameters can’t possibly fit on one device.
+That’s where model compression comes in.
+* Haven’t played around a whole lot with auto-encoders, but they seem really interesting.
+The basic idea is that you want a network that maps your input into another representation h, and then from h back to your original input.
+This is interesting because throughout the process of training, the weight values in between your x and h representations could give us a lot of good information about the type of data distribution we have in our training set.
+A really cool unsupervised learning method.